AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Mindblowing scheme is here

 ## Throttle
 First I used default throttle value.
-But soon I realized that it is too small for second track with it's steep uphill climb.
+But soon I realized that it is too small for second track with it's steep uphill climbs.
 So I came with this empirical formula:

 ![](img/throttle.gif)